dapproject/tourism/README.md

 ├──main.py
 ├──requirements.txt
 ```
-## Installtion for Aviation dataset
+## To install python dependencies for Aviation dataset
 Use the package manager pip to install dependencies
 ```
 pip3 install -r requirements.txt